 RED FLAG POLITICS - There will always be vested interests doing all they can to halt progress.
-In this case the blame rests with pussy politicians who were bought by the car makers and oil giants.
+In this case the blame rests with pussy politicians who were bought by the ICE car makers and oil giants.
 Policy makers were persuaded to allow the use of fossil fuels to continue, despite carcinogenic smog's causing lung cancer in California, Beijing and Europe on sunny days.
 What are they like!
 Money before health.
 Should that not be the other way around?
 It has taken 50 years since the 1970s petrol rationing, before climate considerations finally got the attention the subject deserves.

-The infrastructure for modern motor cars built up from 1888 to 1923, by which time motorists had drive-in petrol/diesel service stations.
-It took 35 years for this to happen with just two oil distillates catering for all modes of transport, trucks, buses and cars, providing commonality and convenient refilling in around 5-10 minutes after payment.
+It took 35 years for this to happen with just two oil distillates catering for all modes of transport, trucks, buses and cars, providing commonality and convenient refuelling in around 5-10 minutes after payment.
 No more nose bags and grain.
 We went from solids to liquids in one of the first disruptive transport technology transitions in history, after sails to steamships.

-By contrast, electric vehicles suffer from long delays while they plug in to charge from generated electricity, a situation devoid of speedy convenience, presently unresolved: the range limitation.
+Electric vehicles were even cleaner, but suffered from long delays while they plugged in to charge from generated electricity, a situation devoid of speedy convenience, presently unresolved: the range limitation.
 Petrol cars were noisy and smelly, but unlimited range was the winning selling feature.

 THE SLOW LANE - We all live fast lifestyles.
 Waiting 30 minutes for rapid charging not only strains the grid, but also damages batteries, and nobody has thirty minutes to waste - best case - worst case 6-8 hours.
 A truck size battery would take hours to (so-called) rapid charge.
 It is just not practical.
 Ignoring for now that there are no charging points along the streets in towns and cities, or at supermarkets.
 The solution is SMARTNET instant recharging.
 One size fits all.
 With such a system we can kiss goodbye to petrol and diesel carcinogens.
 Electric Vehicles with broken down batteries, may be services at the roadside with SMARTNET, rather than towed to a garage.
 Most OEMs, don't appear to have thought that far ahead!